 The PU leather is soft, yet fade resistant while the chair itself has a footrest that folds away under the seat.
 When reclining, the Safeguard locks the tilt at 125 degrees to keep you stable while you relax.

 Recline Locking System – The chair locks in the reclined position (max 125 degrees) to give you a sturdy, safe space to relax on, maybe even take a nap.

 Footrest – The footrest hides under the seat when not in use, but it is easily extended when needed.

 Comfortable – The thick padding and ergonomic design make this one of the more comfortable office chairs in this price range.

-Adjustable Lumbar Support – While it’s not the best adjustable lumbar support, the unique pivoting adjustments on this chair offers extra support in the lower curve of your back.
+Adjustable Lumbar Support – While it’s not the best fixable lumbar support, the unique pivoting adjustments on this chair offer extra support in the lower curve of your back.

 Key Takeaway: The Merax offers one of the most comfortable executive chairs in this price range.
 It’s especially useful if you are taller, as the seat height at its lowest setting is quite high.

 The Viva provides a luxurious, high-back design, with a bonded leather seat and wooden armrests and base, giving a classic ambiance.

 The High-Quality Elastic foam padding provides lasting support while the seat edge provides extra comfort for the legs.